hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 Check that a response is `err` and has the expected value.
 Any Clarity value can be passed.

-Let's consider that are `counter` contract returns and error code 500 `(err u500)` if the value passed to increment is too big;
+Consider that the `counter` contract returns and error code 500 `(err u500)` if the value passed to increment is too big:

 ```ts
 const tooBig = 100000;